krishnanlab/node2vecplus_benchmarks/README.md

 # submit all evaluations on hierarchical cluster graphs
 sbatch eval_hcluster_all.sb

+# submit all evaluations for BlogCatalog and Wikipedia
+sbatch eval_realworld_networks.sb

 # submit all evaluations for gene classifications using node2vec(+)
 sbatch eval_gene_classification_n2v.sb